atharva-sangale/VPC_Private-Ip-Connection/README.md

 In Vpc, The Developer is abled to configure the setting in this way the instances easily ping the instances of each other using PEERING CONNECTION AND TRANSIST GATEWAY.

+in following images we are try to ping the instances using peering connecton

 ![Screenshot 2024-07-26 172721](https://github.com/user-attachments/assets/7c138caa-bd8b-41c1-968a-c4e2a112e6d8)

 ![Screenshot 2024-07-26 172939](https://github.com/user-attachments/assets/450a543c-45c6-4b23-b7e7-fd6c627dda93)